Smooth softshell turtle: Habitat

-Both subspecies of A. mutica are typically found in medium to large unpolluted rivers with moderate to fast currents, but are also found in standing water bodies like lakes, ponds and marshes.
-They prefer water with sand or mud bottoms, without rocky areas or dense vegetation.
-Sandbanks must also be present.
+Both subspecies of Apalone mutica are typically found in medium to large, unpolluted fresh waterways, with moderate to fast currents; even in rivers with fast flow, they will swim directly to the sandy bottom and bury themselves, leaving only their nose or eyes exposed as they wait to ambush quickly-passing fish or amphibians.
+However, they are also found in standing or still bodies of water, like lakes, vernal pools, swamps and marshes.
+They may also be seen in some canals, reservoirs, or man-made ponds.
+They prefer water with fine sand or silty, mud bottoms, without heavy boulders, gravel or dense aquatic vegetation.
+Sandbanks must also be present, as the turtles can be seen sunning themselves for warmth.

 Description

-The smooth softshell turtle has an anapsid skull.
-This kind of skull is present among the earliest reptiles and is retained by turtles today.
-The anapsid skull lacks openings behind the orbits.
-The smooth softshell turtle has a smooth, flexible and leather like carapace that is covered by skin instead of the hard scutes commonly observed in other turtle species.
-The plastron is light (white or gray) with no markings, and the underlying bones are visible.
-Smooth softshell turtles have a tubular snout with round nostrils.
+The smooth softshell turtle has an anapsid skull, a type of skull structure that was present among the earliest groups of prehistoric reptiles (and retained by turtles today).
+Primarily, an anapsid skull lacks openings behind the orbits (as opposed to the synapsid or therapsid skull).

+The smooth softshell turtle, as with all softshells, has a smooth, fairly soft, flexible, leather-like carapace that is covered by "skin", as opposed to the hard scutes commonly associated with most turtle species.
+The plastron is light white or gray, with no notable markings (other than occasional spotting), and its internal anatomy (bones, some organs) may be visible, as it lacks the typically hard shells of other aquatic turtles.
+It has a tubular snout with round nostrils, sometimes compared to a "pig" nose.

 Sexual dimorphism

-There is sexual dimorphism between females and males of A. mutica as females are larger than males.
+There is sexual dimorphism between females and males of Apalone mutica as females are larger than males.
 A female has a carapace length of 16.5–35.6 cm compared to a carapace length of 11.4–17.8 cm for males.
 Additionally, the female smooth softshell turtle is usually brown or olive-colored with irregular dark brown blotches, while the carapace of males and juveniles is a brown or grayish color with dark dots or dashes.
 Sexual dimorphism is also apparent in the size of the tails and claws.
 Males have thicker tails than females, but females have longer hind claws than males.